Is the Booker Prize elitist?

 Critics argue that the Booker Prize is elitist because it tends to favor authors from prestigious publishing houses and those who have already achieved a certain level of fame.
 They claim that this bias excludes lesser-known authors and limits the diversity of voices represented in the literary world.
 Furthermore, the judging panel, often composed of established authors and literary figures, may have their own biases and preferences, leading to a narrow selection of winners.

-Supporters of the Booker Prize argue that the award recognizes literary excellence and promotes quality writing.
-They contend that the prize’s reputation attracts the best authors and ensures that the winning works are of a high standard.
-Additionally, they argue that the Booker Prize provides a platform for authors to reach a wider audience, leading to increased sales and recognition for their work.
+Supporters of the Booker Prize argue that the award recognizes literary excellence and rewards authors who have made significant contributions to the literary landscape.
+They contend that the prize’s reputation and rigorous selection process ensure that only the most deserving works are honored.
+Additionally, they argue that the Booker Prize provides a platform for talented writers to gain exposure and reach a wider audience, ultimately benefiting the literary community as a whole.

 FAQ